 3) Ultrasonic Inspection

-Ultrasonic Inspection is a non-destructive method through which sound wave frequency is analysed to test for proper echoing within welded pipes.
-Any abnormalities in the sound wave frequency is tracked in order to reject any welds.
+Ultrasonic Inspection is a non-destructive method through which sound wave frequency is analyzed to test for proper echoing within welded pipes.
+Any abnormalities in the sound wave frequency are tracked in order to reject any welds.

 On the part of the welding inspector, the individual must be in possession of a wide array of knowledge such as welding drawings, symbols, procedures, joint weld design, inspection and testing techniques, etc.